-- Deductible is waived. - Benefits are reimbursed at 100% of Allowable Charges. - Travel expenses are covered when a BridgeHealth Provider is not available within 100 miles from Member's home and if the travel and lodging is arranged by a BridgeHealth Care Coordinator.
+- Deductible is waived for Plans A and C. For Plan B, BridgeHealth is responsible for verifying your deductible and arranging payment of your deductible to BridgeHealth. - Benefits are paid at 100% of Allowable Charges for Plans A, B, and C. - Travel expenses are covered when a BridgeHealth Provider is not available within 100 miles from Member's home and if the travel and lodging is arranged by a BridgeHealth Care Coordinator.
 The plan covers expenses for travel and lodging for the patient and one companion as follows: - Transportation for the patient and one companion who is traveling on the same day(s) to and/or from the site of treatment for a surgical episode of care which typically includes a pre-operative evaluation, the surgical procedure and necessary post-operative follow-up.
-Reasonable transportation expenses include: - Airfare at coach rate (1st class as an exception only if medically necessary, and must be determined or recommended by provider). - Taxi or ground transportation. - Mileage reimbursement at the IRS medical rate for the most direct route between the patient's home and the BridgeHealth designated facility. - o Lodging: One-room accommodation at a BridgeHealth-approved hotel for the surgical episode. - Incidental Expense Benefit: Provides \$50 per day to cover incidental expenses for the patient while not admitted to the hospital and \$50 per day for one companion.
+Reasonable transportation expenses include: - Airfare at coach rate (1st class as an exception only if medically necessary, and must be determined or recommended by provider). - > Taxi or ground transportation. - Mileage reimbursement at the IRS medical rate for the most direct route between the patient's home and the BridgeHealth designated facility. - Lodging: One-room accommodation at a BridgeHealth-approved hotel for the surgical episode. - Incidental Expense Benefit: Provides \$50 per day to cover incidental expenses for the patient while not admitted to the hospital and \$50 per day for one companion.
 Incidental expense benefits are limited to the surgical episode days.

-Coalition Health Center (CHC)
+COALITION HEALTH CENTER (CHC)

-Fairbanks North Star Borough has contracted with the Coalition Health Center to provide primary care to you and your dependents over age 2.
+Fairbanks North Star Borough School District has contracted with the Coalition Health Center to provide primary care to you and your dependents over age 2.
 Use of the CHC is voluntary.
 You are not required to obtain services through the CHC.